Media and Communications BA (Hons)Study level: Undergraduate

 3 years full-time

-This course is designed to help you negotiate and operate in contemporary media landscapes, exploring a wide range of communication, culture and media theory.
-You will be provided with a Macbook fully loaded with industry-standard software.
+Our Media and Communications course is designed to help you negotiate and operate in contemporary media landscapes, exploring a wide range of communication, culture and media theory.

 - In the course of your study, you will explore Media through research, live and immersive projects, academic essays, multi-media venues such as podcasts, blogs, social media platforms, video and audio-visual content, potential live events, and more.